phachon/mm-wiki/README_eng.md

     7.Use command line（cmd.exe）to enter into the root directory.<br />
     `$ execute mm-wiki.exe --conf conf/mm-wiki.conf`<br />
     8.Now you can visit the ip address with the port the system is listening.
 Enjoy using MM-wiki!<br />

+**Note**: If the there's 502 error in the browser when you should see the installation guide instead, change a browser and try it again.<br />

 ## Install with Nginx reverse proxy